3forges/a-prom-tale/app/README.md

 ```

-SO I had to find a way to install OpenJDK in a matching version on my dev machien and inside the tomcat container:
+So I had to find a way to install OpenJDK in a matching version on my dev machien and inside the tomcat container:

 * on my dev windows machine I found that `choco install microsoft-openjdk` will install an openjdk 21
 * and I found a tomcat with jdk21 : `10-jdk21-temurin-noble`